Jupiter in fiction: Io

 Io has a tropical climate in the 1935 short story "The Mad Moon" by Stanley G. Weinbaum.
 The satellite is mined for resources in the 1981 film Outland, a science-fiction version of the 1952 Western High Noon.
 In the 1998 short story "The Very Pulse of the Machine" by Michael Swanwick, Io is implied to be sentient.
 The 2019 film Io depicts the satellite as humanity's refuge after Earth has become near-uninhabitable due to pollution.

 Europa

 Europa is depicted as having a breathable atmosphere and native lifeforms on the side of the planet tidally locked towards Jupiter in the 1936 short story "Redemption Cairn" by Stanley G. Weinbaum.
 The 1992 novel Cold as Ice by Charles Sheffield focuses on a conflict about whether or not Europa should be terraformed.
-Colonization of Europa without terraforming is portrayed in the 2017 video game Destiny 2.
 Since scientists started hypothesizing that Europa may have water oceans that could harbour life under its surface of ice, several stories have explored the idea, including the 2008 novel The Quiet War by Paul J. McAuley, the 2013 film Europa Report, and the 2016 novel Europa's Lost Expedition: A Scientific Novel by Michael Carroll.